 Painting is a skill in which finesse comes only through practice and hard work.
 It is an intrinsic knowledge which gets embedded deep inside as one progresses on the learning curve.
 Elementary knowledge can be gained through secondary sources regarding the tools and techniques of oil painting but the learning comes only by doing it.
-What colours to use, what amount to mix, which medium to add, how to apply, brushes to use, impact and direction of brushstrokes, one gets better and better at it through each painting.
+Which colours to use, what amount to mix, which medium to add, how to apply colours, which brushes to use, impact and direction of brushstrokes; one gets better and better at it through each painting.

 As I was painting flowers in a vase, I realised how much I enjoyed painting the vase.
 The idea to paint more than one vase in a single painting occurred at that point of time.
 That is how the following two paintings came into being.